Wahid-ul/Cancer-Genomics/README.md

   (3) Log-rank test to compare the survival curves of two or more groups

   (4) Cox proportional hazards regression to find out the effect of different variables like age, sex, race on survival.

+Survival analysis of Breast cancer using R:
+ With the help of  R inbuild lbrary survival I have ploted survival plobability of different attributes.

 10X single-cell RNA-seq analysis :